Skip to content

 One way to showcase your creativity is to innovate either by solving a problem, by designing something that helps others solve problems, or by enhancing our relationship with whatever matters to us.
 Innovation is what brings our technical skills and our hopes together in unique ways.
 We designed bunk beds, sectional sofas, patio furniture, and mattresses with the help of students creativity and talent.
 It also provides opportunities for gaining real working experience in a chosen field, and gives students the chance to connect with adults outside their circle who might be able to help students get into their top choice college or get an internship.

+In the end, innovation makes people look at the bigger picture, which is the best preparation for college and for life.
 We are passionate about sparking the creative genius in students who can help us sell bunk beds and other furniture items such as sectional sofas and patio furniture would love to commend those outstanding students who have a made a difference in the lives of others ( murphy bed ) in some innovative or technological fashion.
 In order to achieve this, we have established a scholarship for students who meet certain criteria.

 Betty Ngo, a high school senior, initiated STEM+Youth Academy, a two-pronged educational program designed to spark underserved students’ passions for STEM.